 Born Quinter, KS, 1979.
 Lives and works in Seattle, WA.

 I am a self-taught artist and the daughter of a Charismatic Christian minister who grew up in rural Kansas and Texas before moving to Seattle in my early 20's.
-As a child I spoke in tongues and wanted to be a missionary.
-I earned a degree literature from Oral Roberts University in 2001, after which the complexities of my faith began taking their toll.
-I have been a practicing artist living and working in Seattle for the past decade.
-I am currently represented by Winston Wächter Seattle.
+I wanted to be a missionary as a kid and lost my faith as an adult.
+I see my work as a task of both consciously and subliminally sorting out the experience of a female trying to make expressive marks—a task that has found uncanny resonance for me with the history of female hysteria.
 I am fascinated by history, art, the politics surrounding the female body, and by art that borders on obsessive, meditative devotion.
 I sometimes have a dirty sense of humor.